passion-pixel/full-stack-starter-pack/README.md

 - serve `bundle.js` successfully from express server
 - 404 redirect to homepage from express
 - add screenshot of what homepage should look like
+- switch devtools route with queried data
+- add an example of of async redux (redux-thunk middleware)

 ## File layout